Poor Boro, I Knew Him Well …

 last one I managed to catch on a big screen, amid the raincoat brigade at the

-Shaft, was Three Immoral Women (1979) – which I gamely defended in the pages of
+Shaft, was Immoral Women (1979: its Australian distributor helpfully added a remedial "Three" at the beginning)– which I gamely defended in the pages of

 RMIT’s student newspaper Catalyst, at

 the age of

 Alas, no one seemed to be paying attention.
 Daily reviewers, Film Festival programmers and cinema theorists alike had turned their gaze in shame and disapproval away from Borowczyk.
 Even the French magazine Positif, once a loyal supporter of the filmmaker, began a capsule review of Emmanuelle 5 (1987) with the lament: “Poor Boro … “

 By then, Borowczyk had become an auteur one occasionally found in the darkened, erotica section of large video shops, represented by magnificently delirious films like The Strange Case of Dr Jekyll and Miss Osbourne (1981).

 But, in his old age, Borowczyk perhaps took solace in the fact that his star arose once more.
 The global market in video and DVD, plus the rising interest in cult video through specialist fan publications and Internet sites, at last created the conditions for a Boro revival.